SciML/SBMLToolkit.jl/README.md

   ```

 ## Tutorial
-SBML models can be simulated with the following steps:
+SBML models can be simulated with the following steps (note that `sol` is in absolute quantities rather than concentrations):
   ```julia
   using SBMLToolkit, ModelingToolkit